 Creating a relaxing sleep environment is crucial in getting a good night’s rest.
 A good sleep environment can help you fall asleep quicker and improve your overall sleep quality.
 A relaxing sleep environment is dark, quiet, and comfortable.
 Make sure your room is dark and remove any sources of light.
 If you can’t sleep in a completely dark room, try wearing an eye mask.
 Reduce outside noises by wearing earplugs and turning off your phone and keep the temperature in your room cool.

 Your sleep is only going to be as good as the mattress and pillow that you use.
 It’s as simple as that.
 Investing in a good quality mattress and pillow can improve your sleep more than you realize.
 Using a comfortable mattress and pillow is especially important if you suffer from any health conditions, like acid reflux or chronic shoulder pain.
 MedCline offers a range of pillows that help relieve physical discomfort that may be negatively impacting your sleep.
-MedCline has an acid reflux relief system, which soothes nighttime reflux, and a shoulder pain relief system, which helps you sleep more comfortably.
+MedCline has an acid reflux relief system, which soothes nighttime reflux, a shoulder pain relief system, which helps you sleep more comfortably, and a therapeutic body pillow to help you get a good night's sleep.
 Investing in a good pillow and mattress will always be worth it.

 Waking up throughout the night is inevitable.
 So if you find yourself in this situation, just try to get back to sleep as quickly as possible.
 Staying awake and going on your phone or watching TV is just going to disrupt your sleep stages even more and put you further off track.
 Instead, if you find yourself waking up in the middle of the night, do your best to immediately fall back asleep.
 Your body will thank you in the morning.